Oluvico007/Oluvico007/README.md

 - 🌱 I currently use Python, SQL, Excel and Business Intelligence tools like Tableau, PowerBI, Looker, Qliks and Granata for data querrying, manipulation and visualization

-- 🎥 When I'm not coding, I'm listening to music, watching interesting and fun youtube videos on my favourite youtube channels or I play FarLight. ♟

 - 💞️ I am available for Data Analyst and Business Intelligence roles.
 Kindly reach out to me via Linkedin and Mail
-- 📫 reach me : Linkedin: @Victor Ogunyemi,
+- 📫 reach me : Linkedin: @Victor Ogunyemi

 <!--
 **Oluvico007/Oluvico007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.